Integrating with Confluence

 - Watch pages

-- Create knowledge articles from service desk issues
+- Create knowledge articles from service project issues

 - Collaborative commenting, especially through the use of @mentions